alexgirardetnexus/qids_assessments/data_science/README.md

 ### Process

-The assessment folder comes with a sub folder labelled 'data' make sure this folder is in the same folder as the 'data_science_assessment.ipynb file for the test to run properly.
+Download the data_science folder locally onto your machine.
+The assessment folder comes with a sub folder labelled 'data' make sure this folder is in the same folder as the 'data_science_assessment.ipynb file for the assessment to proceed properly.

-Once you have completed your assessement, please save and send the file as it is to our QIDS director Alexander Girardet at **alexandergirardet@nexusequities.com** he will be reviewing your results and will get in touch regarding your next steps.
+Once you have completed your assessement, please save and send the .ipynb file as it is to our QIDS director Alexander Girardet at
+**alexandergirardet@nexusequities.com** with an email heading of "QIDS Assessment <Your Name>" he will be reviewing your results and will get in touch regarding your next steps.